aickin/functional-react/README.md

 The first argument is the current props/state, which should be all that the component needs to render.
 Note that the second argument is a function that will wrap an event handler function and return a handler that is always bound correctly to the current state.
 See the Event API below for event handler signatures.

 #### getInitialState() : object
+Returns the initial state of an instance of this component.

 #### getDefaultProps() : object
+Returns the default set of props for an instance of this component; note that the default props are shared amongst all instances.

 #### propTypes : object
+Used for validating props that are passed to this component.

 #### displayName : String
 This is just passed through to React as the component's displayName

 #### componentWillMount({props, state}, setState) : void
+Called before the component is mounted into the DOM, with the current props/state combo and the setState function.

 #### componentDidMount({props, state})
+Called after the component is mounted into the DOM, with the current props/state combo.

 #### componentWillReceiveProps({props, state}, nextProps, setState)
 The first argument is the current props/state, the second argument is the new props that the component will have, and the third argument is the setState function that can change this component's state if necessary.